openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/01-create-project.md

 # Congratulations!

-You've seen how to create the skeleton for of basic Kogito app, package it and start it up very quickly in `quarkus-dev` mode.
+You've seen how to create the skeleton of basic Kogito app, package it and start it up very quickly in `quarkus:dev` mode.
 We'll leave the app running and rely on hot reload for the next steps.

-In the next step we'll create a process definition BPMN2 to demonstrate Kogito's code generation, hot-reload and workflow capabilities.
+In the next step we'll create a BPMN2 process definition to demonstrate Kogito's code generation, hot-reload and workflow capabilities.